softwarekitty/ISSTA-16-AE-6Artifacts/src/recreateArtifacts/similarityMatrix/Readme.md

 ##Program summary

-This program is in progress at this time - please check back in a few hours.
+This program is in progress at this time, but is nearly complete - please check back in about 20 minutes.